tee0zed/KnightsOfVeanor/README.md

 #### Adding own class

-To add class just copy one in `lib/heroes` and change stats to desired, don't forget to add entry to the top of the `main.rb` file and add your class to `lib/hero.rb`  `hero_types` method, in order to be able to choose it at the beginning of the game.
+To add class just copy one in `lib/heroes` and change stats to desired, don't forget to add entry to the top of the `main.rb` file and add your class to `lib/hero.rb`  `hero_types` method, in order to choose it at the very beginning of the game.

 #### Adding own abilities